-• Such as occurrences that require an avoidance manoeuvre, either in flight or on ground in order to avoid a collision or an unsafe situation or when an avoidance action would have been appropriate.
+An occurrence, either in flight or on the ground, where pilot intervention was required to avoid a collision or an unsafe situation or when an avoidance action would have been appropriate.

-Item (2) An incident that occurs during a critical phase of flight that has a high potential of causing an accident
+Item (2) An incident that occurs during a critical phase of flight that has a high potential of causing an accident.

-- Critical phase of flight refers to take-off, landing, approach, climb and taxi. - This includes but not limited to actual or marginally avoided undershoots, overruns or running off the side of runways/helipads, or runway or taxiway incursions or excursions.
+- The critical phase of flight refers to taxi, take-off, climb, approach and landing. - This includes but is not limited to actual or marginally avoided undershoots, overruns or running off the side of runways/helipads, or runway or taxiway incursions or excursions.

-Item (3) A take-off, landing, or attempted take-off or landing, on a closed, unassigned or engaged runway or helipad
+Item (3) A take-off, landing, or attempted take-off or landing, on a closed, unassigned, or engaged runway or helipad